Nepali & IndianThe Muglan Rockdale

 Traditional & Live MusicOne of Sydney's most established Nepali restaurants.
 1,200+ reviews, traditional decor, live music.

 Sydney has a thriving Nepali dining scene with restaurants across the city.
-The CBD has Falcha Town Hall, The Momos Hub, and The Himalaya Bites.
+The CBD has Falcha, The Momos Hub, and The Himalaya Bites.
 Newtown is home to The Muglan.
 Campsie has a cluster of options including Khukuri, Mul Chowk Kitchen, and Cafe Talk.
 Homebush has the beloved Hamro Jamghat, while Granville offers Flavours of Nepal and Hurstville has Falcha's southern branch.

 No!
 While there are some similarities, Nepali cuisine has distinct flavours.
 Key differences include the use of Timur (Szechuan pepper), Jimbu (Himalayan herb), and dishes like momos (dumplings), dal bhat (the national dish), chatamari (Nepali crepe), and sel roti (traditional ring bread) that have no Indian equivalent.